DilipKumarGangwar/SpringBoot/README.md

 # Implementing the REST API with SpringBoot

-The RestAPi is implemeted by SpringBoot for doing operations for the Courses
+The RestAPI is implemeted by SpringBoot for doing operations for the Courses.
+Operations:
 1. Get all Courses
 2. Get course details via its id.
 3. Update details of courses via their id.